Alcohol and Concussion

 4. Interference with Neurotransmitters

 Alcohol influences the production of specific neurotransmitters in the brain, including serotonin, dopamine, and gamma-aminobutyric acid (GABA).
 Disturbances in these neurotransmitters can disrupt mood regulation, sleep/wake cycles, cognitive function, and overall recovery.
-Since these are already primary symptoms of concussion, it’s best to avoid alcohol to allow the natural balance of these chemicals to occur.

 5. Reduced Sleep Quality